psnilesh/OS-and-Networking-programs/README.md

 # OS-and-Networking-programs
-Few programs to learn and demonstrate  various synchronisation methods used in operating systems, algorithms in data-link layer and limited implementation of some common protocols like UDP and SMTP.
+Few programs to learn and demonstrate  various synchronisation methods used in operating systems, algorithms in data-link layer and limited implementation of some common protocols like FTP and SMTP.